douglascm/timescale_assignment/README.md

 # Timescale DB data ingestion assignment

-This guide explain the step by step process employed for the assignment provided.
-Its main objective is to import data from [NYC “Yellow Taxi” Trips](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and push it to a timescaledb service.
+This guide explains the step-by-step process employed for the assignment provided.
+Its main objective is to import data from [NYC “Yellow Taxi” Trips](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and push it to a TimescaleDB service.
 The service chosen for this assignment was to use a docker image within the same project docker network.
 This way we can have an all-in-one solution for the project.